rltervo/IST682/README.md

 I learned a lot with these assignments but I don't believe they are worth a potential reader's time or energy.

 ## Final Project:
 The final project was a group project with 5 members, including myself.
 The six steps of CRISP-DM methodology was used in this exercise.
-The six steps include Business Understanding, Data Understanding, Data Prep, Modeling, Evaluating, and Delploying.
+The six steps include Business Understanding, Data Understanding, Data Prep, Modeling, Evaluating, and Deploying/Recommendations.